Egbert-Azure/trsextract/README.md

 ## The SwiftUI wrapper (optional)

 This repo also includes a small native macOS app that wraps the tool.
+Its window has two tabs:

-Its start screen offers two intents side by side:
+**Disk** — the read/write workspace, with two intents side by side:

 - **Read a disk** — drop a `.dmk`/`.dsk` (or use the picker) to list the directory in a table and **Extract All**.